How we remember the Oklahoma City bombing

 mission statement of the memorial and museum

-sections of the original building as they were immediately after the bombing
+sections of the original building as they were immediately after the bombing, left standing as a reminder of the violence

-There is chair for each person who died that day, 168.
+There is a chair for each person who died that day, 168.

 The Survivor Tree, an American elm, survived the blast and is part of the Memorial.